 5. Other Factors

-Your remaining credit score is based on other factors such as hard inquiries.
-A hard inquiry is when a lender checks your credit report as part of the loan application process.
-If you have applied for loans in quick succession, frequent hard inquiries can damage your credit score.
+Your remaining credit score is influenced by factors such as hard inquiries.
+A hard inquiry occurs when a lender checks your credit report as part of the loan application process.
+Applying for multiple loans in quick succession can result in frequent hard inquiries and temporarily lower your credit score.
+Note: As of December 2025, the RBI requires credit bureaus to update loan account status monthly, improving the accuracy and timeliness of your credit report.

 How is Credit Score Calculated

-There are two simple ways that you can calculate your CIBIL score:
+There are two simple ways that you can check your CIBIL score:

 1. A Free Credit Score Check Online